software-mansion-labs/expo-live-updates/README.md

           "event":"update",
           "notificationId":"1", // passing notificationId is prohibited when data event is "start" "title":"Firebase message",
-          "subtitle":"This is a message sent via Firebase" }
+          "subtitle":"This is a message sent via Firebase", // optional "progressMax":"100", // optional: maximum progress value, if no provided = 100 "progressValue":"50", // optional: current progress value
+          "progressIndeterminate":"false" // optional: whether progress is indeterminate }
    }
 }